korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll add the header string to that list.
 Again I'll loop through my students.
 This time, I'll call add all,
-so all the engagements records will get added to the list.
+so all the engagement records will get added to the list.
 Now, all my data is in one iterable collection.
 I'll pass that to the `Files.write` method, without any open options defined.